Print

 1

-Sift the all-purpose flour into a medium bowl.
-Add ginger powder, baking soda, cardamom, and 2 tablespoons of crystallized ginger.
-Whisk until well combined and set aside.
+In a medium bowl, sift the all-purpose flour.
+Add the ground ginger, baking soda, cardamom, and 2 tablespoons of finely chopped crystallized ginger.
+Whisk everything together until evenly combined, then set aside.

 2

-In a large bowl, use a hand or stand mixer to beat the sugar and butter until light and fluffy, about 1 minute.
-Scrape down the sides, add the egg, and mix until fully incorporated.
-Beat in the vanilla, orange zest, and lemon zest for another minute until smooth and well combined.
+In a large bowl, use a hand or stand mixer to beat the butter and sugar together until light and fluffy—about 1 minute.
+Scrape down the sides of the bowl, then add the egg and mix until fully incorporated.
+Add the vanilla extract and lemon zest, and beat for another minute until the mixture is smooth and well combined.

 3

-Gradually add the dry ingredients to the wet mixture, mixing until fully combined.
-The dough will be sticky!
+Gradually add the dry ingredient mixture to the bowl with the wet ingredients, mixing on low speed until fully incorporated.
+The dough will be soft and slightly sticky—this is exactly what you want!

 4

-Scoop 1 tablespoon of dough with an ice cream scoop or your hands and gently roll it into a ball.
-Lightly dip the top of each ball into the ginger sugar mix, avoiding too much pressure.
-Arrange the cookies on a lined baking sheet, cover, and chill in the refrigerator for 45 minutes.
+Using an ice cream scoop or your hands, portion out 1 tablespoon of dough and gently roll it into a ball.
+Lightly dip the top of each ball into the ginger sugar mixture, being careful not to press too hard.
+Arrange the cookies on a parchment-lined baking sheet, then cover and chill in the refrigerator for 45 minutes to help them set.

 5

-Preheat the oven to 350°F. Place the chilled cookies 3 inches apart on a baking sheet lined with parchment paper or a silicone mat.
-Bake for 11-13 minutes, until the edges are lightly golden and the centers stay soft.
-Transfer to a cooling rack and let the cookies cool completely.
+Preheat the oven to 350°F (175°C).
+Arrange the chilled cookie dough balls 3 inches apart on a parchment-lined or silicone-lined baking sheet.
+Bake for 11–13 minutes, until the edges are lightly golden and the centers remain soft.
+Transfer the cookies to a wire rack and let them cool completely before serving.

 6

-As the cookies cool, prepare the glaze by mixing lemon or orange juice with powdered sugar and zest until smooth.
-Drizzle over the cooled cookies and let them set for about an hour before storing or packaging.
-Finally, grab a cookie, share it with friends and family, and try not to finish the whole batch in one go!
+While the cookies cool, prepare the glaze by mixing fresh lemon or orange juice with powdered sugar and a bit of zest until smooth.
+Drizzle generously over the cooled cookies, then let them set for about an hour.
+Once set, share with friends and family!